Council on Professional Education

 Office: Brookens, Room 310

-Teacher Certification News :
+Teacher Licensure News :

 NEW GRADE OF ‘C’ REQUIREMENT FOR ALL COURSEWORK REQUIRED IN TEACHER EDUCATION PROGRAM

-All professional education and content-area coursework that forms part of an application for certification, endorsement, or approval that is received on or after February 1, 2012, must have been passed with a grade no lower than “C” or equivalent in order to be counted towards fulfillment of the applicable requirements.
-As of July 1, 2010, any candidate in the UIS teacher education program planning to be certified after February 1, 2012 is required to retake any courses with a grade lower than a “C”.
+All professional education and content-area coursework that forms part of an application for licensure endorsement, or approval that is received on or after February 1, 2012, must have been passed with a grade no lower than “C” or equivalent in order to be counted towards fulfillment of the applicable requirements.
+As of July 1, 2010, any candidate in the UIS teacher education program planning to be licensed after February 1, 2012 is required to retake any courses with a grade lower than a “C”.

 ILLINOIS CERTIFICATION TESTING SYSTEM (ICTS) RETAKE POLICY